Transform your leftover mashed potatoes and chicken into a crispy, bite-sized treat packed with flavor! Leftovers never tasted so delicious!

 Notes

-To make Gluten Free Breadcrumbs, follow my recipe on how to make Gluten Free Panko breadcrumbs but instead of only pulsing 10-12 times, pulse 13-18 times.
-You don’t a powder but you want it smaller than panko size.
+To make gluten-free breadcrumbs, follow my recipe for gluten-free panko breadcrumbs, but instead of pulsing only 10-12 times, pulse 13-18 times.
+You don’t want to have a powder, but you want it smaller than panko size.

 Leave a Reply